 (If you are new here, Hiiiii!
 I’m Rachel, and I’m addicted to remodeling.
 We, in fact, started renovating house #5 in 2021.)

 Factors in Choosing the Best Bathtub for You

-Easy To Clean
+1. Easy To Clean

-Bathtub Weight and Considerations
+2. Bathtub Weight and Considerations

-Bathtub materials vary greatly in weight, with a cast iron tub often coming in at 300lbs or more even before filling with water.
-This extra load can be a challenge structuarly on bathrooms on second stories or unreinforced floors.
-Even if the floor could support it well, trying to get it up the stairs would be a problem.
-On the other end of the specturm is plastic and acrylic and fiberglass tubs which are lightweight and easy to maneuver.
+Bathtub materials vary greatly in weight.
+A cast iron tub often weighs in at 300lbs or more, even before filling with water.
+This extra load can be a structural challenge on bathrooms on second stories or with non-reinforced floors.

 - Fiberglass or fiberglass-reinforced plastic are the least durable and prone to scratching and cracking.
 While a crack can be repaired, resurfacing an entire tub is not very economical.